stamparm/maltrail/README.md

 ![ipinfo](http://i.imgur.com/RaGvvIg.png)

-By using filter `ipinfo` all potentially infected computers in our organization's range can be listed that display this kind of suspicious behavior:
+By using filter `ipinfo` all potentially infected computers in our organization's range can be listed that share this kind of suspicious behavior:

 ![ipinfo filter](http://i.imgur.com/TmBw0Xs.png)

 ### Suspicious direct file downloads

 Maltrail tracks all suspicious direct file download attempts (e.g. `apk`, `exe` and `scr` file extensions).
-This can trigger lots of false positives, but eventually could help in reconstruction of the chain of infection (Note: legitimate service providers, like Google, usually use encrypted HTTPS to do this kind of downloads):
+This can trigger lots of false positives, but eventually could help in reconstruction of the chain of infection (Note: legitimate service providers, like Google, usually use encrypted HTTPS to perform this kind of downloads):

 ![Direct .exe download](http://i.imgur.com/rQqFCV2.png)

 ### Suspicious HTTP requests

-In case of suspicious requests coming from outer web application security scanners (e.g. searching for SQLi, XSS, LFI, etc. vulnerabilities) and/or the internal user malicious attempts toward unknown web sites, threats like the following will be shown:
+In case of suspicious requests coming from outer web application security scanners (e.g. searching for SQLi, XSS, LFI, etc. vulnerabilities) and/or the internal user malicious attempts toward unknown web sites, threats like the following could be found:

 ![](http://i.imgur.com/4xbeBF7.png)